shishka0/ROM-burner/README.md

-# ROM_Burner
+# ROM-Burner
-Program to burn data inside an EEPROM or NOR Flash
+Burn Rdata inside an EEPROM or NOR Flash through a standard serial interface with any microcontroller